League-of-Foundry-Developers/foundry-macro-marker/PATCH_NOTES.md

-- Clear stray markers when setting a marker.
+- Added (optional) animation.
-- Add alternative tooltip for active macro
+- Fixed default colour being stored and therefore not changing when setting was changed.

 ---